 a.
 Standard.
 A civilian employee of a state or federal government agency can be considered a “DOE contractor employee” if

 b.
 Proof of contract.
-The district office contacts the federal or state agency directly in an effort to obtain the desired information.
-The District Director designates an individual in the district office to be responsible for coordinating and contacting federal and state agencies.
-This approach facilitates better communication with the agencies, especially for agencies that receive numerous requests.
-The point of contact is to provide copies of contracts and contacts to the National Office for development of a database.
+The DO contacts the federal or state agency directly in an effort to obtain the desired information.
+The District Director is responsible for managing any necessary coordination with federal and state agencies.
+Any time documentation is obtained from these agencies, copies are to be provided to the National Office.
 The CE should not pressure a state or federal agency to produce employment or contractual records.

 17. Developing non-covered employment.
-As mentioned in item 4, there will be instances in which the CE is only able to match a portion of the claimed employment to a facility and/or employer listed in the facility database, or there may be no match found.
+There will be instances in which the CE is only able to match a portion of the claimed employment to a facility and/or employer listed in the facility database, or there may be no match found.
 In these instances, the CE communicates this to the claimant.
 The CE prepares a letter to the claimant explaining which employment is covered under the Act and which is not, including any pertinent dates.
-A description of what constitutes an AWE, BE Vendor or the DOE (as explained in item 2) should be included in the letter.
-In the event that the claimant believes some of this non-covered employment should be covered, the CE requests that the claimant supply any pertinent evidence substantiating that the employment should be covered during specific years.
-Namely, the CE asks the claimant to provide evidence demonstrating that the claimed place of work met the definition of an AWE, BE Vendor or DOE facility during the years the employee worked there.
-For example, the claimant can be asked to submit evidence such as contractual documents, business reports, internal memos, purchase orders, news articles, affidavits, etc. A period of 30 days is granted to the claimant to submit evidence in support of extending covered employment to additional facilities/employers and/or years.
+A description of what constitutes an AWE facility, Beryllium Vendor facility or a DOE facility should be included in the letter.
+In the event that the claimant believes some of this non-covered employment should be covered under the Act, the CE asks the claimant to supply any pertinent evidence substantiating the claim.
+Namely, the CE asks the claimant to provide evidence demonstrating that the claimed place of work met the definition of an AWE, Beryllium Vendor or DOE facility during the years the employee worked there.
+For example, a CE may ask the claimant to submit evidence such as contractual documents, business reports, internal memos, purchase orders, news articles, affidavits, etc. A period of thirty (30) days is granted to the claimant to submit evidence in support of extending covered employment to additional facilities/employers and/or years.

 After appropriate development, the CE decides whether any evidence submitted warrants a referral to the National Office.
-If the claimant has submitted pertinent evidence in regard to adding a facility/employer and/or years of coverage, the CE prepares a brief memo to the file explaining the circumstances of the situation and requests a review of the case file by the National Office.
-The CE asks the National Office to make a determination regarding the new evidence of an additional covered facility/employer or years.
+If the claimant submits pertinent evidence supportive of adding a facility/employer and/or years of coverage, the CE prepares a brief memo to the file explaining the circumstances of the situation and requests a review of the case file by the National Office.
+The CE submits a request to the National Office to make a determination regarding the new evidence of an additional covered facility/employer or years.

-(1) Time frame changes relating to specific years of processing at an AWE are the responsibility of the DOL.
-Evidence must be presented clearly demonstrating that the AWE processed or produced material that emitted radiation and was used in the production of an atomic weapon.
+(1) Time frame changes relating to specific years of processing at an AWE facility are the responsibility of DOL.
+Evidence must be presented clearly demonstrating that the AWE processed or produced material that emitted radiation and was used in the production of an atomic weapon at the AWE facility.

-(1) Time frame changes relating to Be Vendors are the responsibility of the DOL.
-Evidence must be presented clearly demonstrating that the Be Vendor had a contractual agreement involving beryllium with the DOE, or its predecessors, and that the company is performing/or did perform those beryllium-related contractual tasks in the years to be added to coverage.
+(1) Time frame changes relating to Be Vendors are the responsibility of DOL.
+Evidence must be presented clearly demonstrating that the Beryllium Vendor had a contractual agreement involving beryllium with DOE, or its predecessors, and that the company is performing/or did perform those beryllium-related contractual tasks in the years to be added to coverage.

 Interpreting and applying the definition of a DOE facility is within the adjudicatory authority of the DEEOIC.
 To determine whether a facility is a DOE facility under the Act, certain parameters must be met.

 (2) Proprietary Interest.
-To show that the DOE had a proprietary interest, evidence that the DOE owned the building, structure or premises, such as a deed or affirmative statement from the DOE acknowledging ownership.
-Proprietary interest can also include instances in which the DOE is contractually permitted a sufficient level of use and control over the property to support a determination that the property constituted a DOE facility.
+To show that DOE had a proprietary interest, evidence that DOE owned the building, structure or premises, such as a deed or affirmative statement from DOE acknowledging ownership is required.
+Proprietary interest can also include instances in which DOE is contractually permitted a sufficient level of use and control over the property to support a determination that the property constituted a DOE facility.
 DOE ownership of intellectual property or equipment, regardless of size, does not fulfill the proprietary interest definition.
 Moreover, DOE permitting, safety oversight, or licensing of work relating to use of radioactive material does not convey propriety interest.

-(c) Contracts for environmental remediation services, construction, or maintenance services are also common throughout the DOE, but are generally smaller in size than the major M&O’s and M&I’s.
-Remediation contracts were also utilized by the DOE to clean up radiation at numerous AWE facilities.
-In these instances the locations are designated as DOE facilities for the period of remediation under the DOE contract and the remediation workers are covered.
+(c) Contracts for environmental remediation services, construction, or maintenance services are also common throughout DOE, but are generally smaller in size than the major M&O’s and M&I’s.
+DOE used remediation contracts to clean up radiation at numerous AWE facilities.
+In these instances, the locations are designated as DOE facilities for the period of remediation under the DOE contract and the remediation workers are covered.